zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 ## Conclusion

-Labs are a major part of this course, and all labs rely on tests that you must pass to register the completion of the lesson.
+Labs are a major part of this course and all labs rely on tests that you must pass to register the completion of the lesson.
 Being able to read and interpret tests will help you unravel complex challenges ahead.
-More than that, though, testing is a powerful tool to become familiar with.
+More than that, though, testing is a powerful tool you can use in your future development work.

-[Test driven development][tdd] is a common process for developing programs in which tests are written before code.
+[Test-driven development][tdd] is a common process for developing programs in which tests are written before code.
 A feature is first designed.
 Those designs are then set up as test expectations.
 Once the tests are created, the actual code is written to pass those tests.